application frameworks architect

 head of functional safety - autonomous driving department

 KPIT Technologies GmbH

 Synopsis: Applications based on artificial intelligence are improving at a rapid pace.
 The accuracy of the inferences is constantly increasing.
 However, a small percentage of wrong inferences remains.
 Those mispredictions are very hard to detect.
 From the perspective of functional safety, errors that cannot be detected are unacceptable.
 Nevertheless, techniques can be used to avoid and detect mispredictions.
-This presentation is articulated around the following points: the notion of confidence in the inputs to the AD; the safety mechanisms working on the spatial surroundings of the vehicle and the temporal sequence of events perceived by the vehicle.
+This presentation is structured around the following points: the notion of confidence in the inputs to the AD, the safety mechanisms working on the spatial surroundings of the vehicle, and the temporal sequence of events perceived by the vehicle.

 director of automotive

 Synopsis: New data center infrastructure and in-vehicle supercomputing platforms are required, and AI is being used to process data from cameras, radars, lidars and other sensors.
 Algorithms leveraging structure from motion, sensor fusion and deep learning will help perceive the environment, create HD maps, predict traffic and behavior and then control traffic.
 To ensure AVs are safer than human-driven vehicles, developers need to drive millions if not billions of miles to properly train and test them.
 Combining photo-realistic simulation and AI enables the industry to safely drive billions of miles in virtual reality – testing an unlimited variety of conditions and scenarios.